HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 !!!note
       Ramp-up time is 0.4 seconds per user.
-Test duration is the total of ramp-up time and 1 hour with peak load of concurrent users.
+Test duration is the total of ramp-up time and one hour with peak load of concurrent users.

 ### DX core tuning for concurrent user run